 If the industry, as a whole, can reduce or remove costly budget blow outs and project delays, the use of steel is likely to increase across high-rise and major infrastructure projects.
 Steel will also be more likely to become the material of choice for construction projects.

 Structural steel detailing services are also valuable throughout the entire lifecycle of an asset, including ongoing maintenance and asset management.

 For site shutdowns, highly accurate and detailed animations can help reduce schedule slippage and safety risks by ensuring that all stakeholders – which can be hundreds of people on large job sites – are engaged.

 This technology also improves site safety by coordinating field tasks remotely, and implementing virtual walkthroughs of plants, facilities and mine sites for training purposes and fast, safe problem resolution.
 The use of virtual reality technology to animate and rehearse shutdown and maintenance procedures remotely improves site and employee safety.

 Steel detailing is an integral part of the construction cycle for short, medium, and long-term projects.
 From the planning and design phase, to fabrication and erectability, a steel detailer’s job is essential.

-DBM Vircon’s nano-precision steel detailing is millimeter-perfect, with careful consideration of all stakeholder needs.
+DBM Vircon’s steel detailing is millimeter-perfect, with careful consideration of all stakeholder needs.
 We use advanced 3D renderings and modeling to meticulously plan out a project, and guarantee that all steelwork meets installation requirements.